4 Causes of a Slow MacBook Pro (And How To Fix It)

 Clutter spells disaster for any computer, yet most users don't clean up their computers often — if at all.
 When your MacBook Pro starts running slow, the first (and easiest) step is to declutter.

 With the hard drive under wraps, take a look at how many programs you have starting automatically — which will bog your MacBook Pro when it powers on.
 Go to System Preferences, then Accounts and Login items.
-Un-check any programs you don't use every time you turn your computer on.
+Un-check any programs you don't use every time you turn your computer on (see how to optimize Mac startup for more).
 When you shut your computer down, also make sure that the box that says "Reopen windows when logging in" is not checked.

 A cluttered desktop and widget bar will actually slow your computer down too.
 First, start by moving anything stored on your desktop to your hard drive.
 If you want quick access, create a shortcut on the desktop.
 Storing programs and files right off the desktop (instead of on your Mac's hard drive) will slow your computer down.
 Then, go through your widget bar and eliminate any options you don't use often (remember, you can find them again easily by searching with the magnifying glass in the upper right corner).